df15h-moddable/df15h-creation-engine/docs/fo4/mods/topics/engine/x-cell.md

 Buffout's memory management features overlap with X-Cell.

-The following Buffout options shuold be disabled ...
+The following Buffout options should be disabled ...

 ```
 [Patches]